-Goldune was born in October 2020 after our founder got fed up of the beige, granola, all-or-nothing narratives she encountered in the sustainability world.
+Goldune was born in October 2020 after our founder decided she couldn't hang with the beige, granola, all-or-nothing narratives (or products!) she encountered in the sustainability world.

 For some reason, even by 2020, sustainability still felt like a fringe interest.
 Why was everything beige?
 Why did sustainability feel like something that only PhDs or waif-like influencers in expensive hemp pants and sandals got to talk about?

-She found herself wishing for sustainable products that felt as colorful, joyful, appealing, and brilliantly designed as their less earth-friendly counterparts-- and for a shame-free, judgment-free, inclusive place for folks of all shapes, sizes and identities to explore sustainability.
+She found herself wanting to create a resource for sustainable living that was just as colorful, joyful, delightful and appealing as its less earth-friendly counterparts-- and for a shame-free, judgment-free, inclusive place for folks of all shapes, sizes, incomes and identities to explore sustainability.

 Goldune was born as a better, brighter, sustainable-er way to shop for people, for future, and for earth.
 In our world, everyone's welcome (whether you can swing shopping sustainably or not!), sustainability is a spectrum, and fun is guaranteed.